DecruKeanu/WebApp/README.md

  * Usage of the MVVM pattern
  * 2 different pages on 1 window, with a button to navigate between then
  * Usage of a REST API
- * Ability to use local a version (downloaded version of API)
+ * Ability to use a local version (downloaded version of API)
  * Good code quality
 # The Application
 ## Basic concept
-I have chosen to make an app that displays an encyclopedia of in game items in the game *The Legend of Zelda: Breath of the Wild*.
+I had chosen to make an app that displays an encyclopedia of in game items in the game *The Legend of Zelda: Breath of the Wild*.
 I made this decision partially out of personal interest, and partially out of relevance to my education (Game Development).
 ## API
 I used the [Hyrule Compendium API](https://github.com/gadhagod/Hyrule-Compendium-API).
 This API was chosen out of personal interest, and because it matches the expected complexity for this assignment.
 ## Design Choices
 While designing the UI for this project, my goal was to try to replicate the original UI of the in game compendium.
-I did this because the course was focussed on the implementation and functionality, rather than the design of the UI.
+I did this because the course was focused on the implementation and functionality, rather than the design of the UI.
 # Implementation
 ## Good C# practices
 While implementing this system, I wanted to keep my code clean and readable by using common good practices from the C# world.